 - An object to push the name in place (stick/skewer)

 Alphabet beads are an object we have around all the time!
 I buy mine online, and we have an uppercase alphabet bead set and lowercase alphabet beads.
-I’ve used them as DIY name stamps, in a sensory tray, for alphabet soup, in discovery bottles, and on and on.
+I’ve used them as DIY name stamps, in a sensory tray, for alphabet soup, in sensory bottles, and on and on.

 I usually use skewers with my sensory bottles to place objects in hair gel, but I was completely out.
 We improvised, and Samuel found me a stick!
 It was actually super perfect because it had a bend in it, and that was the absolutely perfect utensil for pushing the alphabet beads up against the sensory bottle.

 Take your clean and empty water bottle and fill it half full of hair gel.
 Place the alphabet beads in.
 Samuel helped with this part!
 After he put all of the letters in, he said, “my name is all scrambled.”
 So cute!

 Add more hair gel until your bottle is about 2/3 full.
 This is very important because otherwise you may have hair gel ooze out otherwise.
 Ewww.

 Take your stick/skewer/anything else lying around and push the alphabet beads against the sensory bottle.
 Arranging them the way you like takes a little bit of time, but it’s still a fairly simple process.